 More and more artists are undertaking projects to record, display, catalog and/or store their artwork, both digital-born and material.
 In this semi-regular series, we are featuring some of our UA art community who are, to find out more about how they approach it and what their experiences are along the way.
 If YOU have begun a project of your own or have just begun thinking about it, we’d like to hear from you.
 Please write or call Rachel Dobson, even if it’s just to let me know you’re interested and are going to think on it.
 We believe this is a significant and developing story about how artists live in the 21st century and we hope this will be an ongoing feature of The Loupe.
 Part Two of our interview with Wayne Sides coming soon!

-Wayne Sides, 1975 New College alumnus in visual and performing arts, is building a new website for his photographic works of more than four decades.
+Wayne Sides, 1975 New College alumnus in visual and performing arts, is building a new photographic works of more than four decades.
 The current Professor of Art at the University of North Alabama in Florence has begun a long-range project of scanning, organizing and displaying his vast collection of mostly 35-millimeter black and white film photography.
 The site currently is divided into seven “galleries” of photos, which will evolve as he adds new work.
 Says Sides,“The site is going to be a real living, breathing entity, with many functions.”

 A video on the website’s About page introduces Sides’ abstract vision and the variety of work that will be displayed on the site in the future.
 Over time, the range of subject matter will expand to include documentary-historical, landscapes, photographic art interpretations and series.
 He will also add new work as it develops.
 He explained, “The vast majority of the work will be photography, but, outside of photography, I have always used images, texts, symbols and found objects to incorporate into physical collages as well.
 I plan to have a separate section on the site to share images of work that fall into such a category.”